aimanraz/br-ccr-svm-svc/README.md

 * kernel : rbf(radial basis function)

 ## Model performance
-The confusion matrix of the model with the final accuracy of 97.368 %
+The confusion matrix of the model with the final accuracy of 97.368 %, this matrix also shows that, in a given situation, the model failed to predict 3 patient with malignant type of tumor which is not great.

 ![Confusion matrix](https://github.com/aimanraz/br-ccr-svm-svc/blob/main/img/cm.png)